martin-stangel/pm1-cicd-doc/cicd_overview.md

 test:<switch1>[,<switch2>...]
 ```

-For example `test:ebp` would enable EBP integration tests.
+For example `test:ebp` would enable EBP Arquillian tests.
 For reference of all
 supported switches see [Commit Message Switches Reference](#commit-message-switches-reference)

 ### Cleanup before/after Build